-- Software design is a stage in software development life cycle in which a blueprint is developed to serve as base for constructing the software system. - There are various software design concepts which lay the foundation for the software design process. - Abstraction refers to the process which allows software designers to consider components at an abstract level, ignoring the implementation details of the components. - Modularity is the process of decomposing the software into uniquely named and addressable components called modules.
+- Software design is a stage in software development life cycle in which a blueprint is developed to serve as base for constructing the software system. - o There are various software design concepts which lay the foundation for the software design process. - Abstraction refers to the process which allows software designers to consider components at an abstract level, ignoring the implementation details of the components. - o Modularity is the process of decomposing the software into uniquely named and addressable components called modules.

-- the modules to accomplish the software functions.
-This is called information hiding. - Functional independence refers to the use of parameterized subprograms or groups and within these groups there exist routines which may be accessible or hidden. - Data abstraction involves how to specify data that describes a data object.
+- Modules should be designed in such a way that the data structures and processing details of one module are not accessible to other modules.
+Only the required information is passed among - the modules to accomplish the software functions.
+This is called information hiding. - o Functional independence refers to the use of parameterized subprograms or groups and within these groups there exist routines which may be accessible or hidden. - Data abstraction involves how to specify data that describes a data object.
 Again, control abstraction hides the procedural data stating only the desired effect. - Functional independence is the refined form of the design concepts of modularity, information hiding and abstraction.
-Each module is developed independently so that it uniquely performs given set of functions without interacting with other sections of the system. - Coupling and Cohesion are two qualitative criteria for measuring functional independence. - Coupling measures the degree of interdependence among the modules whereas cohesion is the measurement of the relative functional strength of a module.
+Each module is developed independently so that it uniquely performs given set of functions without interacting with other sections of the system. - Coupling and Cohesion are two qualitative criteria for measuring functional independence. - o Coupling measures the degree of interdependence among the modules whereas cohesion is the measurement of the relative functional strength of a module.